johnmoses/zero-to-hero-dsa/hashes/README.md

 # Hashes

 Hashing is the process of mapping any amount of data to a specified size using an algorithm.
 Related to this is encryption, a two-way process.
 Common hashing algorithms includes MDS, SHA, SHA256 and Luhn

+Python's `dict` class has an abstraction called `dictionary` in which unique keys are mapped to associated values.
+This is why a dictionaries are sometimes called associative arrays or maps.
+For example, we can map letters of the alphabets to numbers.
+There are five basic behaviours to start with, `__getitem__`, `__setitem__`, `__len__`, `__iter__` and  `__delitem__`.

+Maps extends a dictionary, an abstraction where unique keys are mapped to associative values.
+A real-world example os this is storing country name and associating it with their currencies.Maps could be sorted or unsorted

+Here are some of the implementations of the map data structure

 ## Hash Tables

 A hash table is a list of paired values.
 It is a practical implementation of a map data structure.
 It organizes data using hash functions in order to support quick insertion, removal, search, look-up.

-Types of Hash Tables

-- Hash Set
-- Hash Map

-Maps extends a dictionary, an abstraction where unique keys are mapped to associative values.
-A real-world example os this is storing country name and associating it with their currencies.Maps could be sorted or unsorted

-The hash set is one of the implementations of a set data structure to store no repeated values.
-The hash map is one of the implementations of a map data structure to store (key, value) pairs.
+Basic types include the hash set and the hash mal

 ## The Principle of Hash Table